Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Conclusion

 where $\theta = \theta _{{\mathcal{M}_{K- 1}}}^*$ after the mode $\mathcal{M}_{K-1}$ has been learned.
 The conditional probability is calculated by

-Within the context of our PSFA model (\ref{PSFA_model}), only parameters $\boldsymbol V$ and $\boldsymbol \Lambda$ are considered to calculate the corresponding FIMs, since the Laplacian is based on well-behaved function approximation which may not be applicable to noise.
+Within the context of our PSFA model (13), parameters $\boldsymbol V$ and $\boldsymbol \Lambda$ are considered to calculate the corresponding Fisher information matrices, since the Laplacian is based on well-behaved function approximation which may not be applicable to noise.
 Besides, it is reasonable to assume that variance of unknown noise is constant in our problem.
+The gradient with regard to $ \boldsymbol V $ is